- Academic Warning Policy

 Students are considered to be in good academic standing if they earn a minimum 2.0 GPA each term.
-Certificate- and degree-seeking students not meeting this requirement receive an academic warning.
-All students on academic warning will be sent an email to their COCC email address specific to their situation the day after grades are processed; it is the student’s responsibility to monitor their academic standing and complete academic warning requirements in a timely manner.
+Certificate and degree seeking students not meeting this requirement receive an academic warning.
+All students on academic warning will be sent an email to their COCC email account specific to their situation the day after grades are processed; it is the student’s responsibility to monitor their academic standing and complete academic warning requirements in a timely manner.

 Academic warning descriptions and requirements are as follows:

 First Academic Warning

 When students earn less than a 2.0 term GPA, they are placed on First Academic Warning.
 At this stage, students are strongly encouraged to meet with their advisor prior to registration.

 When students earn less than a 2.0 term GPA for two consecutive terms, they are placed on Second Academic Warning.
 At this stage, students are required to meet with an academic advisor and complete the Second Academic Warning worksheet.
 The worksheet must be submitted to Admissions and Records no later than 5 p.m., on Monday of the second week of the following term.
 If students are preregistered and fail to complete these steps, their registrations will be voided and a full tuition and fees refund issued (bookstore expenses may not be refundable).
 Second academic warning students will be prevented from registering for one calendar year or until they complete the Second Academic Warning worksheet.